-You must take at least 2 weeks’ leave after your baby is born, or 4 if you work in a factory.
+You must take at least two weeks’ leave after your baby is born, or four if you work in a factory.

 If your baby is born early, your leave begins from the day after the birth.

-Instead of one parent taking 52 weeks of maternity leave and the other two weeks of paternity leave, new parents could instead share up to 50 weeks between them.
+Instead of one parent taking 52 weeks of maternity leave and the other two weeks of paternity leave, new parents can share up to 50 weeks between them.

-This can be taken as 25 weeks off together, by alternating periods on and off work, or any other arrangement.
-However, you must still take at least 2 weeks’ leave after you have given birth, or 4 if you work in a factory.
+Couples can choose when to take shared parental leave.
+They could take 25 weeks off together or alternate periods on and off work, or pick another arrangement.
+However, you must still take at least two weeks’ leave after giving birth, or four if you work in a factory.

-Shared parental leave is paid at the same rate as Statutory Maternity Pay, however £151.20 per week cap applies to the entire period and does not excuse the first 6 weeks as with SMP.
+Shared parental leave is paid at the same rate as Statutory Maternity Pay, but a £151.97 per week cap applies to the entire period.

-You can work for 10 days while on maternity leave without impacting your pay.
-These are known as ‘keeping in touch days’.
+You can work for ten days on maternity leave without impacting your pay.
+These are known as keeping in touch days.

 While on leave, you have the right to any pay review you’d normally have.
-If your pay review involves rating your performance, your employer has to base this on the time you were at work.
+If your pay review involves rating your performance, your employer must base this on when you were at work.

 Bonus pay should only be affected by your leave if it is based on attendance.
 If it is based on length of service or company profits, you are still due the full amount.

-If any business decisions are made which affect you, your employer should still contact you.
+If any business decisions affect you, your employer should still contact you.